 Bagheera is something of a Houdini so her new family will have to be extra careful of doors and windows being left open.
 She will be out and gone.
 We have learned this by bitter experience, ahem.
 Fortunately, she seems able to find her way back fairly well.
 However, for this reason she will not be rehomed anywhere near a busy road.

 Bagheera is very playful and will chase her tail and toss her toys up in the air.
 She is friendly and affectionate and would make a great family pet in a calm household.
 The empasis is on calm!!
 Even our vet said she needed a quiet house!!!
 We think now she is spayed she will be fine with another cat.
-She is also chipped and has had her first stage vaccination..
+She is also chipped and vaccinated and has recently had a dental.

 Boy Cat and his sidekick, Girl Cat, were left behind when their owners moved away.
 Both were unneutered.
 After some time, kind neighbours contacted another rescue who neutered both but had no room to bring them in.
 Neighbours continued to feed them but Boy Cat appeared one day limping badly and it was thought he had been clipped by a car.
 One of our volunteers picked him up and took him to the emergency vets but fortunately nothing was broken although he continued to limp for a while.
 Needless to say, we took him into our care.

 Boy Cat is a very sweet puss cat, quite independent although he doesn't mind the other cats around, he just does his own thing.
-We think he is probably around 3 or 4 yrs old.
-He is neutered, chipped and vaccinated.
+We think he is probably around 8 or 9 yrs old as at Jan 2023.
+He is neutered and chipped but currently not vaccinated.

 Boy Cat loves to be outdoors and is currently enjoying a lot of rural space to explore.
 So a safe location with direct access to a garden is a must.